 While each application is unique, the guidelines listed below apply to most installations.
-Specific information concerning your installation can be found in the Frame Assembly and Control Connection Diagrams.
 Follow the steps listed below to choose the best location for the detector:

 Choose a location for the detector so the material handling system has ample time to react to tramp metal.
 Locate the detector far enough in advance of the head pulley so the belt can come to a stop before the metal falls off the end of the belt.
 If a diverter is used, consider the reaction time of the system and speed of the conveyor belt.